-Newcomers will receive EAA Sport Aviation magazine, access to the members-only area of the website, membership discounts on programs like EAA SportAir Workshops, EAA AirVenture Oshkosh, and more.
+Newcomers will receive the digital version of EAA Sport Aviation magazine, access to the members-only area of the website, membership discounts on programs like EAA SportAir Workshops and EAA AirVenture Oshkosh, and more.

 Each prospect will receive all EAA member benefits during this time with no cost to your chapter.